adobe/aem-react-editable-components/README.md

 # cq-react-editable-base-components
-Base React components that provide authoring capabilities when used in conjunction with the page editor
+React components that provide the base authoring capabilities when used in conjunction with the page editor.

 ## Development